syncfusion-content/fileformat-docs/File-Formats/Presentation/SmartArt.md

 {% endhighlight %}

 {% highlight vb.net %}
-'Create an instance of PowerPoint presentation
+'Create an instance of PowerPoint Presentation

 Dim presentationDocument As IPresentation = Presentation.Create()

-'Add a blank slide to the presentation
+'Add a blank slide to the Presentation

 Dim slide As ISlide = presentationDocument.Slides.Add(SlideLayoutType.Blank)